 7) Share other people’s material

-This blog has been written for a global audience of mission minded Christian’s, but I recognise that I write from a British perspective (Which is why colleagues in the USA sometimes think I spell things wrong), and I don’t always think about how well Google might translate what I write or how easily it will be understood by those for whom English is a second, third or fifth language.
+I’ve been reminded (by one of my readers) that knowing who your intended audience is should be at number 1, along with knowing why you want to engage with them.
+But it’s no good just writing that down somewhere and then forgetting the plan.
+This blog has been written for a global audience of mission minded Christian’s (too broad an audience profile), but I recognise that I write from a British perspective (Which is why colleagues in the USA sometimes think I spell things wrong), and I don’t always think about how well Google might translate what I write or how easily it will be understood by those for whom English is a second, third or fifth language.
 Sorry!

 9) Be open handed